Star shaft

-A vertical section of the Great Pyramid of Giza, sometimes referred to as "air shafts."

-"Star shafts" commonly refers to two narrow ducts leading out of the King's Chamber of the Great Pyramid of Giza.
-It may also refer to two shafts in the walls of the Queen's Chamber, though these are discussed less frequently due to being blocked off on both the outside and inside of the pyramid.
+Star shafts, (sometimes called "air shafts") are two narrow ducts leading out of the King's Chamber of the Great Pyramid of Giza, or to similar shafts in the walls of the Queen's Chamber, though these are discussed less frequently due to being blocked off on both the outside and inside of the pyramid.

 Shafts of this nature have not been discovered in any other pyramids as of yet.
-Initially they were presumed to be ventilation shafts, but doubt has been cast on this theory due to the shafts not leading all the way to the outside.
+Initially they were presumed to be ventilation shafts, but doubt has been cast on this theory due to not all the shafts not leading to the outside.
 This same fact also casts doubt on the theory that the shafts were used to observe certain stars.
 In 2010, researchers from Leeds University developed a robot that traversed the shaft and used an endoscopic camera to look through the hole previously drilled through the stone blocking the path to the outside, which revealed a small chamber with red ochre markings on the floor and followed by another large stone blocking the path.

-Physical Characteristics
+Physical characteristics

-Main Article: Great Pyramid of Giza: King's ChamberIn the north and south walls of the King's Chamber are two narrow shafts, commonly known as "air shafts".
+In the north and south walls of the King's Chamber are two narrow shafts, commonly known as "air shafts".
 They face each other and are located approximately 0.91 m above the floor, 2.5 m from the eastern wall, with a width of 18 and 21 cm and a height of 14 cm.
 Both start out horizontally for the length of the granite blocks they go through before changing to an upwards direction.
 The southern shaft ascends at an angle of 45° with a slight curve westwards.
 One ceiling stone was found to be distinctly unfinished which Gantenbrink called a "Monday morning block".
 The northern shaft changes angle several times, shifting the path to the west, perhaps to avoid the Big Void.
 The builders had trouble calculating the right angles, resulting in parts of the shaft being narrower.
-Nowadays they both commute to the exterior.
-If they originally penetrated the outer casing is unknown.
+Nowadays they both commute to the exterior; whether they originally penetrated the outer casing is unknown.